 We are committed to doing everything we can to support safe visits in our care homes and we’ve witnessed many memorable and moving moments when Residents and their loved ones have been reunited through the introduction of safe garden, window and indoor visits over recent months, in line with government and public health guidance.

-We look forward to welcoming more Relatives and friends to our homes to visit Residents, where it is safe to do so, with robust safety and infection control measures in place.
+Following the recent changes in Government guidance, we are delighted to be able to welcome more Relatives and friends to our homes to visit Residents for more meaningful visits, with robust safety and infection control measures in place.
 We are continually reviewing our visiting policies and making changes where possible and safe, so that we can help to reunite more families, whilst prioritising the safety of our Residents, Colleagues and visitors alike.

-Safe indoor visits where substantial screens are in place, or in visiting pods.
+Safe indoor visits where substantial screens are in place, or in visiting pods (with screens) are allowed for up to two visitors at a time.

-Outdoor visits including controlled garden and window visits are allowed for a single constant visitor wherever possible.
+Outdoor visits including controlled garden and window visits are allowed for up to two visitors at a time.

 Essential visits including compassionate visits.

-Indoor visits in exceptional circumstances including compassionate visits.
-Visitor pods and similar enclosed spaces which include a complete physical barrier (from wall to wall and floor to ceiling) between visitor and Resident, where the two areas are separate and self-contained with separate entrances (with the visitor entrance direct from the outside) and which do not allow the exchange of air from one side to another can be used for visits by a designated visitor.
+Visits inside a visiting pod from a maximum of two visitors, who should be from the same household (or extended households) if attending at the same time.
+(Visitor pods and similar enclosed spaces should provide a complete physical barrier, from wall to wall and floor to ceiling, between visitor and Resident, where the two areas are separate and self-contained with separate entrances, with the visitor entrance direct from the outside, and do not allow the exchange of air from one side to another.)

 We remain incredibly alert to the changing rate of cases and any subsequent action taken by central government or local authorities, including changes in the level of restrictions in the affected areas, or nationally.